 Shared Pools: Shared pools are those located on properties with multiple dwellings, and the pool is intended to be used by multiple households.
 This includes pools in apartment complexes, hotels, resorts, and similar properties where more than one household has access to the pool.

 Non-Shared Pools: The certificate for non-shared pools is valid for two years.
-This means that if you have a pool in a single-family home, the certificate is valid for two years from the date of issue.
+This means that if you have a pool in a single-family home, the swimming pool safety certificate is valid for two years from the date of issue.

-Shared Pools: For shared pools, the certificate is valid for one year.
+Shared Pools: For shared pools, the swimming pool safety certificate is valid for one year.
 This means that if you own or manage a property with a shared pool, you need to renew the certificate every year to ensure that the pool remains compliant with safety standards.

-It's important to note that these distinctions help determine how often a property owner or manager needs to renew the certificate based on the type of pool they have.
+It's important to note that these distinctions help determine how often a property owner or manager needs to renew the swimming pool safety certificate based on the type of pool they have.
 Pool safety standards is essential for both types of pools to ensure the safety of all users.

-No, there are no penalties for not having a valid certificate for non-shared pools, however, if your pool fence doesn't meet the pool safety standards and a Goverment Pool Safety Inspector inspects your pool fence you could be fined.
-Shared Pools must have a valid certificate and you may be fined.
+No, there are no penalties for not having a valid certificate for non-shared pools, however, if your pool fence doesn't meet the pool safety standards, and a Government Pool Safety Inspector inspects your pool fence, you could be fined.
+Shared Pools must have a valid certificate, and you may be fined.
 See below.

-On-the-Spot Fine: If a Goverment Pool Safety Inspector finds that your pool does not meet the pool safety standards, they may issue an on-the-spot fine.
-As of my last knowledge update in January 2022, the on-the-spot fine amount for this offense was $824.60.
-However pool inspectors that don't directly work for the Goverment can't fine you.
+On-the-Spot Fine: If a Government Pool Inspector finds that your pool does not meet the pool safety standards, they may issue an on-the-spot fine.
+As of my last knowledge update in January 2022, the on-the-spot fine amount for this offence was $824.60.
+However, pool inspectors who don't directly work for the Government can't fine you.

 Yes and No. In Queensland, spa pools and portable pools are subject to specific pool safety requirements.
 The requirements for spa pools and portable pools may differ from those for in-ground or permanent pools.
 Here are the key distinctions:

 Portable Pools: These are typically inflatable or above-ground pools that can be moved or dismantled.
 In Queensland, some portable pools may not require a certificate if they meet certain criteria.
-Specifically, a portable pool is exempt from the certificate requirements if it:
+Specifically, a portable pool is exempt from the swimming pool safety certificate requirements if it:

 If a portable pool meets these criteria, it may not require a certificate.
 However, it's essential to verify this with your local council or the Queensland Building and Construction Commission (QBCC) to ensure current regulations.